 What to expect

 - Conditions vary widely depending on where you work.
-A staff contract with the BBC offers well-defined and protected conditions.
+For instance, a staff contract with the BBC offers well-defined and protected conditions.

 - Producers are generally based in offices or recording studios but also work on live events and outside broadcasts.